maydonat/webmethods-api-control-plane/articles/lifecycle/README.md

     You can manage user’s information from the Administration page in Software AG Cloud.

-    **Users**: User personas who can access API Control Plane and perform tasks.
-There are two user personas, *Cloud-Tenant-Administrator* and *APIControlPlane-User* depending on the roles assigned to the users.
+    **Users**: There are two user personas, *Cloud-Tenant-Administrator* and *APIControlPlane-User* depending on the roles assigned to the users.
     Based on the user groups assigned, user can access API Control Plane.

     >**Note**: Only the Cloud-Tenant-Administrators can create, modify, and delete users.